 As well of his commitment to the global movement, Øystein also is the Chair of Advisory locomotive group in ETF.
 To date Øystein is an active locomotive driver driving for the Norwegian freight company which he has done since 1977.

-Brigitta Paas, ITF Co-Vice-President for Women
+Ekaterina Yordanova, ITF Co-Vice-President for Women

 Tony Sheldon, ITF Road Transport Chair

-Tony Sheldon is National Secretary of the Transport Workers Union (TWU) in Australia.
-As TWU National Secretary, Tony led the widely praised TWU 'Safe Rates' campaign, where his negotiation skills and leadership of the TWU's campaign were instrumental in garnering community and political support for the Road Safety Remuneration Act 2012, landmark legislation which is aimed at improving safety and conditions in the road transport industry.
+Tony Sheldon is national secretary of the Transport Workers Union (TWU) in Australia.
+As TWU national secretary, Tony led the widely praised TWU 'Safe Rates' campaign, where his negotiation skills and leadership of the TWU's campaign were instrumental in garnering community and political support for the Road Safety Remuneration Act 2012, landmark legislation which is aimed at improving safety and conditions in the road transport industry.
 Under Tony’s leadership the TWU has led campaigns for the future for the Australian aviation industry.

-In 2014 Tony was elected Chairperson of the International Transport Workers’ Federation Road Transport Sector.
+In 2014 Tony was elected chairperson of the International Transport Workers’ Federation Road Transport Sector.
 In this role Tony continues his pursuit of building a safe and fair transport industry where workers have and use their collective power guided by clear, strong principles.

 In October 2015 Tony successfully led a delegation to the United Nations labour body, the International Labour Organisation, to secure support for a plan based on the Australian Safe Rates model to tackle unfair and unsafe remuneration as the root cause of the high global death toll in trucking.